 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

-The City of Glendale has published articles both on the City’s website and in the City’s newsletter regarding control options for both gypsy moths and emerald ash borer.
-The Friends of Kletzsch Park also promotes the removal of garlic mustard and buckthorn and organizes efforts to remove these species from Kletzsch.
+The City of Glendale has published articles both on the City’s website and in the City’s newsletter regarding control options for the Emerald Ash Borer.
+The City of Glendale promotes the removal of invasive species, as well as organizes efforts to remove these species with outside groups such as the Friends of Kletzsch Park, Milwaukee Area Land Conservancy and the Milwaukee Audubon Conservation Committee.

 Community Forest Management